shabiel/personal-website/articles/floss-weekly.rst

 Clients in the mid 90's.
 In IHS, Visual Basic was chosen.
 I view the choice of Delphi as a very fortunate accident.
 It was easy to write applications in; it does not have an major security issues; and it has a vendor that continuously supports it.
-People who wrote thier code in Visual Basic 6 saw their language deprecated; and the attempts to write a Java Windows clients in a govenrnment environment where updates could not be made frequently proved to be a problem.
+People who wrote their code in Visual Basic 6 saw their language deprecated; and the attempts to write a Java Windows clients in a government environment where updates could not be made frequently proved to be a problem.
 Delphi, unfortunately, is not open source, and until a few months ago, it was expensive to get a license.
 Now Embarcadero offers free licenses for a community